ryanshepps/website/content/coop_work_reports/valueconnect.md

 ## Job Description

 I work on a lot of projects.
-At the beginning of my work term, my responsibility is to work alongside our designer to develop a replacement front-end to for our appraisal order system.
+At the beginning of my work term, my responsibility is to work alongside our designer to develop a replacement front-end for our appraisal order system.
 I work hard to integrate myself with the processes and workflows that my teammates use.

 In the following months, I work on the mobile inspection tool.
 An app that solves common issues and concerns of property appraisers.